abstractlabz/FINEAS/README.md

 Fineas requires [Python](https://www.python.org/) 3.9+, [Golang](https://go.dev/) 1.21.6+, and Docker to locally run.

-Fork the repository on GitHub then open up your terminal in your desktop!
+Fork the repository on GitHub then open up your text editor or terminal in your desktop!

 Now clone the repo